frederic-perez/AmE-dictionary/data/idioms.md

 __honorable mention__ A recognition or citation of merit given to a contestant, exhibition, entry, etc., in a competition despite that person or thing not being awarded a prize or top honor.
 __hook, line, and sinker__ Completely and unquestioningly. _The moment I met my wife, I fell for her hook, line, and sinker._
 __hooked on (someone or something)__
-__hope against (all) hope__ To continue to hope for something even though it seems unlikely to happen. _I know she said that she wasn’t going to come home for Christmas, but I’m hoping against hope she’ll change her mind._
+__hope against (all) hope__ :two: To continue to hope for something even though it seems unlikely to happen. _I know she said that she wasn’t going to come home for Christmas, but I’m hoping against hope she’ll change her mind._
 __horse and rabbit stew__ A situation comprised of both crude or unpleasant things as well as those which are pleasing or beneficial, usually with the former in greater proportion to the latter.
 Used especially in reference to economics or business.
 __horse around__
 __horse-trade__ To negotiate, trade, or bargain in a shrewd, judicious manner.